Code-4-Community/dev-spikes/api-spec/llb/api-spec.md

 ## `POST api/v1/protected/checkout/register`

-Accepts a list of events to register the user for and creates records in the USER_EVENTS table.
+Accepts a non-empty list of events to register the user for and creates records in the USER_EVENTS table.
 If called by an ADMIN or a PF user, it skips anything to do with Stripe and payments.
 If called by a GP, the EVENT_REGISTRATIONS records are initially persisted as "invalid" with the CheckoutSessionID of the Stripe endpoint we create.
 When the checkout is successfully completed, the EVENT_REGISTRATIONS records have their statuses updated to "active".

 How does Stripe work?